 These treatments may improve vitamin deficiencies, reduce intestinal distress and help with weight gain:

 - Nutritional supplements.
-People with blind loop syndrome may need intramuscular injections of vitamin B-12 as well as oral vitamin, calcium and iron supplements.
+People with blind loop syndrome may need intramuscular injections of vitamin B-12, as well as oral vitamins, calcium and iron supplements.

 Lactose-free diet.
 Damage to the small intestine may cause you to lose the ability to digest milk sugar (lactose).
 In that case, it's important to avoid most lactose-containing products, or use lactase preparations that help digest milk sugar.

 Some people may tolerate yogurt because the bacteria used in the culturing process naturally break down lactose.

 - Medium-chain triglycerides.
 Most dietary fats consist of a long chain of fat molecules (triglycerides).
 Some people with blind loop syndrome have an easier time digesting medium-chain triglycerides, found in coconut oil.